-At our Matrix subsidiary, year over year growth was driven by third party net revenues from both FDF generic products and API.
-The increase in FDF is primarily due to continued growth in ARV products, including the awarding in 2009 of several key contracts and tenders, while third party net revenues from the sale of API were driven by significant product launches in the U.S. and Europe.
-In addition to third party sales, the Asia Pacific region also supplies both FDF generic products and API to Mylan subsidiaries in conjunction with Mylan's vertical integration strategy.
-Intercompany revenues recognized by the Asia Pacific region were \$119.7 million for 2009, compared to \$108.7 million in 2008.
+At Mylan Laboratories Limited, the increase in third party net revenues was due to double-digit growth, excluding the effect of foreign currency, in sales of both ARV FDF generic products, which are used in the treatment of HIV/AIDS, and API.
+In addition to third party sales, the Asia Pacific region also supplied both FDF generic products and API to Mylan subsidiaries in conjunction with Mylan's vertical integration strategy.
+Intercompany revenues recognized by the Asia Pacific region were \$162.2 million in 2010, compared to \$67.8 million in 2009.
 These intercompany sales eliminate within, and therefore are not included in, Generics or consolidated net revenues.